innovationOUtside/tm129-robotics2020/content/00_FOR_VLE/.md/Section_00_01_Introduction.md

 ## 1.3 Spell checking <!-- JD: again, this appears to be available by default in the hosted notebooks. -->
 A spell checker is also available to check spelling in notebook markdown cells.
-Enable the `spellchecker` notebook extension [[direct link](/nbextensions/?nbextension=spellchecker/main])] or the spell checker via the *Accessibility Toolbar Extension*.
+Enable the [[`spellchecker` notebook extension](/nbextensions/?nbextension=spellchecker/main])] or the spell checker via the *Accessibility Toolbar Extension*.

 ## 1.4 Installing the software